 Overhead power lines.

-Working in close proximity to overhead power lines (OHPLs) is very dangerous.
+Overhead powerlines (OHPLs) are another huge working at height risk.
 Touching a power line can result in death by electrocution, and even if you survive, you may be left with severe burns.

 HSE guidelines recommend that, if your work would bring you within 10 metres of an OHPL, you should "seek specialist advice and guidance from the owner of the power line" before you make a start.
 This rule also applies to work that is more than 10m from a power line but could still breach it, e.g. if a ladder or crane were to topple over.

-There are a number of steps you can take to mitigate risk before and during a work-at-height job.
+There are a number of steps you can take to mitigate the working at height risks before and during a job.
 Here are some recommendations:

 SEE ALSO: Ladder Safety in the Workplace